 On July 14, 1902, the Campanile di San Marco collapsed completely.
 The Logetta and a small portion of the neighboring Biblioteca Marciana were also destroyed.
 Local government was quick to decide to rebuild the tower and after ten years of construction, it was reopened April 25, 1912.
-Care was taken to create an exact copy of the tower as it existed before its collapse, with the exception of some structural reinforcements required to prevent another collapse in the future.
+Care was taken to create an exact copy of the tower as it existed before its collapse, except for some structural reinforcements required to prevent another collapse in the future.

 Campanile di San Marco stands 98.6 meters (324 feet) tall and is located near the front of the basilica.
 Most of the building is simply a plain bricked structure, topped by an arched belfry that houses five bells.

 Atop the belfry is another brick section decorated with walking lions (in honor of St. Mark) and the Goddess of Justice, representing Venice.
-On top of the bell tower is a pyramidal spire with a golden weather vane of top, which is in the form of the angel Gabriel.
+On top of the bell tower is a pyramidal spire with at its peak a golden weather, which is in the form of the angel Gabriel.